 8. As an omi, he’s naff.
 But in drag, she’s fantabulosa!
 She titivates with fortuni slap, zhooshes up a switch and is one hell of a hoofer.

 As a man, he’s dull.
 But in women’s clothes, he’s fabulous!
-She makes herself look great with gorgeous makeup, styles up a wig and is one hell of a dancer.
+He makes himself look great with gorgeous makeup, styles up a wig and is one hell of a dancer.

 10. I’ve nanti jarry, nante latty and what’s worse, nante doss.
 I’m basically living off the national handbag — I might as well become a Dilly boy.

 I’ve no food, no place to live and what’s worse, no bed.
-I’m basically living on welfare — I might as well become a male sex worker.
+I’m basically living on welfare.
+I might as well become a sex worker.